ZhipengS/Homepage/index.md

 ## Talks & Presentations

-- **2025.01**, Estimate of the kernels for functions of Laplacian on noncompact symmetric spaces, at Séminaire Analyse Fonctionnelle, Université Marie et Louis Pasteur, Besançon, France.
+- **2025.01** --- Estimate of the kernels for functions of Laplacian on noncompact symmetric spaces, at Séminaire Analyse Fonctionnelle, Besançon, France.
-- **2024.04**, Pointwise and uniform bounds for functions of the Laplacian on symmetric spaces of non-compact type, at Young Functional Analysts’ Workshop, Newcastle University, Newcastle, UK.
+- **2024.04** --- Pointwise and uniform bounds for functions of the Laplacian on symmetric spaces of non-compact type, at Young Functional Analysts’ Workshop, Newcastle, UK.

 ## Conferences & Workshops